 About Me

 Hi, I’m Geoff!
-I love to teach, and I love to code.
-I teach students to code, and I write code that helps them learn.
-My goal is to teach as many students as possible.
-I do this by creating interactive learning environments that scale.
+I love to teach, and I love to build.
+I teach students to build—with code and AI.
+And I build things that help them learn.

 I post essays on teaching, technology, and the overlap between the two.
-I try to keep my essays on teaching accessible to teachers who don’t program, and my essays on technology interesting to programmers who don’t teach.
+I try to keep my essays on teaching accessible to teachers who don’t build, and my essays on technology interesting to builders who don’t teach.

 I’m currently teaching faculty at the University of Illinois.
 I teach our first course on computer science for majors and students with a deep interest in the subject.
 You might call it CS1.
 We call it CS 124.